GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-terraform/docs/quickstart.md

 ---

 Running the commands from the Terraform output starts setting up a new Anthos cluster.
 This includes doing preflight checks on the nodes, creating the admin and user clusters and also registering the cluster with Google Cloud using [Connect](https://cloud.google.com/anthos/multicluster-management/connect/overview).
 The whole setup can take up to 15 minutes.
 You see the following output as the cluster is being created:

+> **Note:** The logs for checks on node initialization has been left out.
+They appear before the following logs from Anthos setup

 ```sh
 Created config: bmctl-workspace/anthos-gce-cluster/anthos-gce-cluster.yaml